TAKE A SEAT

 Gardener David Doherty gives his first impression of visiting Greenwich and Bexley Community Hospice.

-On my first visit I met with Rahima and Irene from the Hospice, and Scott from Three Rivers.
-They told me about the project and the meetings they had had over the last year and where they were now and how they wanted to proceed and collaborate to make something from all of their ideas.
+On my first visit, I met with Rahima and Irene from the Hospice and Scott from Three Rivers.
+They told me about the project and the meetings they had had over the last year, where they were now and how they wanted to proceed and collaborate to make something from all of their ideas.
 They were full of enthusiasm and it was clear that they’d gotten to know each other really well through this project.
-And they really wanted to share their story.
+And they wanted to share their story.

 The gardens have so many facets already that I began to think that a new planting scheme could get lost among all of these elements or make the gardens feel too crowded.

 It also started to become clear that the group wanted an object as a marker of the journey they had been on together.
-Something solid to mark that period of time, so I began to think about making a sculptural seat to tell the story of how the hospice was set up 28 years ago.
+Something solid to mark that period, so I began to think about making a sculptural seat to tell the story of how the hospice was set up 28 years ago.